rokf/luajit-genann/README.md

 and `activation_output`.

 Genann contains 4, you could also roll your own (a C function that accepts a `double` and returns a `double`).
+Because LuaJIT does lots of magic they can also be written in plain Lua (look at examples).

 - sigmoid
 - sigmoid_cached